NelsonHeinzelmann/Projects/Master Finance/AdvancedDataAnalytics/README.md

 # Title
-dvances Data Analytics Coursework : LSTM Model to predict returns in a trading game : May-June 2023
+Advanced Data Analytics Coursework : LSTM Model to predict returns in a trading game : May-June 2023

 # Grading
 This project has not yet been graded.